 If you are considering withdrawing from the College or a course, we encourage you to meet with Academic Advising, Student Financial Services and Health Services (if withdrawing due to medical reasons) first.
 Meeting with the different offices will ensure that you are making the best decision for you and your academic future.

 Withdrawal from a Course

 Course schedule changes may be made during the semester's add/drop period.
 After the add/drop period, students are liable for the cost of courses from which they withdraw.
 Student enrollment and housing status are confirmed after each semester's add/drop period before financial aid is disbursed.
-Student aid may be adjusted if their enrollment and/or housing status changes from the original status as provided on their Financial Aid Award Letter.
+Student aid may be adjusted if their enrollment and/or housing status changes from the original status as provided on their Financial Aid Letter.

 Withdrawal from the College

 College's Withdrawal Policy